Minnesota Golden Gophers football: Division championships

 Big Ten Football adopted divisions in 2011, with the winner of each division playing for the conference championship.
 The divisions were known as Legends and Leaders from 2011 to 2013.
 In 2014, the divisions were realigned geographically into East and West.
-Minnesota competes in the Big Ten West Division.
+Minnesota competed in the Big Ten West Division (the Big Ten stopped using the divisional format beginning with the 2024 season).
 Minnesota has shared one division title, in 2019.